py-mako/CS50_lecture_0/README.md

 # CS50 lecture 0

-This repository is only for learning
+This repository is only for learning HTML and CSS